shaneholloman/llama-barn/readme.md

 # LlamaBarn

-LlamaBarn is a tiny (`12 MB`) menu bar app that makes running local LLMs as easy as connecting to Wi-Fi.
+LlamaBarn is a tiny menu bar app that makes running local LLMs as easy as connecting to Wi-Fi.

 <br>